rpf13/sunshine/README.md

 - [Python](https://www.python.org)
     - Python has been used as the main programming language.
 - [CI Python Linter](https://pep8ci.herokuapp.com)
-    - The Code Institute Pythin Linter has been used to verify the code, in addition to the alredy embedded code validator on Gitpod via the CI Python Project Template.
+    - The Code Institute Python Linter has been used to verify the code, in addition to the alredy embedded code validator on Gitpod via the CI Python Project Template.
 - [Draw.io](https://app.diagrams.net)
     - Draw.io has been used to create the flowchart and export it as png